overgrid/sensor-staleness-reconstruction/docs/ARCHITECTURE.md

   account/token MLflow itself accepts (bypassing the JupyterHub proxy legitimately), or the proxy's auth scheme investigated for a script-friendly path in.
 Flagged to revisit after the Kafka work.
+- **A third validation baseline from PyPOTS** — see `RELATED_WORK.md`.
+  `synthetic_injection.py` currently only compares against forward-fill and linear interpolation; a simple classical PyPOTS method could strengthen the validation story further.
+Not started.